-A few years back, I read Richard Louv's book Last Child in the Woods, which describes the harmful physical, emotional and cognitive effects of our growing disconnection from nature.
-Since its publication in 2005, the messages within have become even more relevant, especially in regards to our kids.
+A few years back, I read Richard Louv's 2005 book Last Child in the Woods.
+It describes the harmful physical, emotional and cognitive effects of our growing disconnection from nature, and what we can do to address this problem.

 I can personally speak to the therapeutic effects of "Vitamin N." In an effort to avoid becoming a couch potato, I'm actively trying to spend more time outdoors.
 Engaging all of my senses in natural spaces truly helps provide clarity and calm, and - best of all, I think - inspires wonder.